iagoleal/iagoleal.github.io/content/posts/cuts.md

 you find yourself seated at your workbench, the substantial dose of caffeine you recently consumed still coursing through your veins with unwavering energy.
-Then, in a sudden sparkle of inspiration, you stumble upon it --—the elusive function you so much needed.
+Then, in a sudden sparkle of inspiration, you stumble upon it--—the elusive function you so much needed.
 It's a remarkable little function $f : \R^n \to \R$, that fits perfectly with all the simulations you intend to run.